-- IFRS 9: New standard that replaced IAS 39 for classification and measurement, effective for annual periods beginning on or after January 1, 2018. - IFRS 16: Leases: New standard to establish principles for recognition, measurement, presentation and disclosure of leases with an impact on lessee accounting, effective for annual periods beginning on or after January 1, 2019.
+- IFRS 9: New standard that replaced IAS 39 for classification and measurement, effective for annual periods beginning on or after January 1, 2018.
+The Company does not expect that adoption of this standard will have any material impact on financial statement presentation other than increased disclosure. - IFRS 15: New standard that replaced IAS 11 which establishes a single five-step model framework for determining the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
+IFRS 15 is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
+The Company does not expect a significant impact from the adoption of this standard. - IFRS 16: Leases: New standard to establish principles for recognition, measurement, presentation and disclosure of leases with an impact on lessee accounting, effective for annual periods beginning on or after January 1, 2019.
+The Company is still in the process of evaluating the impact of adoption of this standard.